 These photographs were taken in May 2015 at Les Pleiades in the communes of Blonay and St-Légier near Vevey and Montreux, Switzerland.

 There is a walk of around one and a half hours, which starts in the Motalles parking area near Les Pleiades taking you in a loop past fields thick with narcissus.
 It has a few energetic climbs so you need to be reasonably fit to complete the circuit.
 Click here for a map showing the route.
 The blue P symbol on this map is the Motalles car park.
 It can be reached by driving up from the village of Blonay, a journey of about 15 minutes from the village.
-Not far the car park is the recently opened restaurant Le 1209.
+Not far the car park is the restaurant Le 1209.

 Another option is to catch the rack and pinion train from Blonay to Les Pleiades.
 From the final stop you can join the circuit shown in the map above and return by train.
 You will find train information here.